Meenakshi Lekhi: Political career

 On 26 July 2019, Lok Sabha speaker Om Birla appointed Lekhi as a chairperson of parliamentary committee on Public Undertakings.

 On 20 May 2020, during the Wuhan coronavirus outbreak, Lekhi, along with Rahul Kaswan, attended the swearing in ceremony of Tsai Ing-wen as president of Taiwan and praised Taiwan as a "Democratic Country".

 Controversies

-Bharath Matha ki Jai Chanting
+'Bharat Mata ki Jai' Chanting

 Meenakshi Lekhi sparked controversy at the 'Awake Youth Conclave 2024' in Kozhikode, Kerala, on February 3.
 While addressing the audience, she urged them to chant 'Bharat Mata Ki Jai'.
 When some did not respond loud enough, she became visibly agitated, insisting on full participation.
 She singled out a woman in yellow, asking her to stand and chant or leave.
 Lekhi also praised Kerala Governor Arif Mohammed Khan for his past political stands during her speech.
 The conclave was organized by the Nehru Yuva Kendra, Khelo India, and Tapasya.
 Critics point to Supreme Court of India rulings, highlighting the right not to be compelled to stand or sing the national anthem, as exemplified by cases like Bijoe Emmanuel & Ors vs State of Kerala & Ors.
 (1986) and Shyam Narayan Chouksey vs Union of India (2018).

+Allegations of political Abuse

+The Enforcement Directorate (ED) has faced accusations of being used as a political tool, particularly against opposition parties.
+Critics argue that the agency has been selectively targeting opposition leaders, conducting raids, and making arrests, especially during election periods.
+In March 2024, 14 opposition parties filed a petition with the Supreme Court alleging misuse of the ED.
+Senior advocate A M Singhvi, representing the petitioners, argued that the number of politicians investigated by the ED had drastically risen after 2014, with 95% of those investigated belonging to opposition parties.

+The allegations of misuse have been further fueled by incidents such as the one in August 2023, when Meenakshi Lekhi from the Bharatiya Janata Party (BJP) warned opposition members during a parliamentary debate, saying, "keep quiet, or ED may arrive at your home."